 The Publication of the Summons contains notice of the pendency of the action, the title of the court, the title of the case, including the names of the first named plaintiff and the first named defendant, the number of the case, the names of the parties to be served by publication, and the date on or after which default may be entered against such party.
 If the missing spouse fails to respond, the action then moves along as a default divorce.
 In a default divorce, the Respondent does not do anything, and the Petitioner spouse wins the action by default - in this case, after four successive weekly publications in a newspaper published in the county in which the action is pending.

 When the missing spouse fails to respond within the time limit, the action proceeds as an uncontested default.
 After the 90 days, the court may grant the divorce.

 The cost of publication varies depending on the newspaper.
 Local newspapers are usually much less expensive than larger, big city publications.

 A divorce by Publication of Summons works to the advantage of the Petitioner who can be given title to in-state real estate as well as other titled assets.

 The Colorado Code of Civil Procedure governs Colorado Constructive Service.

-Copyright Notice: These Colorado divorce laws above are copyrighted by Divorce Source, Inc. This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
+Copyright Notice: These Colorado divorce laws above are copyrighted by 3 Step Solutions, LLC.
+This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
 Violation of this copyright notice may result in immediate legal action.